FoxerLee/newGrad-2021/README.md

+This repository is archived.
+You can find more present jobs here: https://github.com/Pitt-CSC/NewGrad-2021.

 # Summer 2021 New Grad Programs / Internships

 Keep track of internships for Summer 2020 for undergraduates interested in tech, SWE, and related fields.
 Never too early to get started in your search!
 Thanks to [elaine-zheng](https://github.com/elaine-zheng) who made a similar document for the 2020 season for formatting inspiration.